Eugen Doga: Film music (with Emil Loteanu)

 "I felt that popularity as well: I will never forget a huge line at the music store on the Garden Ring Road, where they were selling music records with soundtrack to the movie A Hunting Accident, recalls the composer.
 This waltz is now performed around the world.
 It was performed during the mass gymnastic composition (2000 athletes) at the opening of the Olympic Games in 1980; it was also used in the scene of the first ball of Natasha Postova at the opening ceremony of the 2014 Olympic Games in Sochi.
 Ronald Reagan called it "the waltz of the century" when he visited Moscow.
-Today this tune is performed every day not only in sounds not only in Marriage Registrations Hall, but also on subway, and on the streets; it is often by choreographers for staging of ballet and dance routines, and by athletes.
+Today this tune is performed every day not only in sounds, not only in the Marriage Registrations Hall, but also on the subway, and on the streets; it is often used by choreographers for staging ballet and dance routines, and by athletes.
 This waltz is considered the most well-known movie waltz.

 Victoria Demici, a British-Romanian writer, is the author of the lyrics versions of the famous Waltz 'My Sweet and Tender Beast'.
 She wrote both the Romanian (2012) and the English (2022) lyrics for Doga's masterpiece.
-Paula Seling and Catalina Caraus are singing the poetry versions of the Waltz.
+Paula Seling and Catalina Caraus sing the poetry versions of the Waltz.

-Canadian ice-skater, Madeline Schizas, performed to the lyrics version of the Waltz during the 2022 Olympic Games in Beijing and made it to the third place.
+Canadian ice-skater, Madeline Schizas, performed to the lyrics version of the Waltz during the 2022 Olympic Games in Beijing and made it to third place.

 American ice-skater, Isabeau Levito, skated to the poetry version written by Eugen Doga and Victoria Demici during the 2023 U.S. Figure Skating Championships.
 The 15-year-old ice-skater won the Gold Medal accompanied by the so-called Waltz of the Champions.